lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   - optionally: refit again using only the significant parameters with `restrict()`
   - if fitting a differenced time series, rearrange terms of the model equstion
   - optionally: check for unit root by calculating $\sum_i\alpha_i$

++ **How to find the model equation given a time series data:**
+  1. Determine the order of integration using Pantula principle to perform Dickey-Fuller test (walking up the model selection tree)
+  2.

 ### Differencing too often (= infinite lag order)